 Slippery decks can be a hazard at any time of year, but winter weather can aggravate an already dangerous situation.
 Often the stairs leading up to a deck provide an emergency entrance and exit to the home and must be kept accessible for safety reasons.
 Homes that have been subdivided into apartments often use a deck for sole and separate tenant access.
 Whatever the situation, safe footing on a deck and the stairs leading to or from it is highly essential.

 The ease with which a homeowner or tenant can slip on a slippery set of deck stairs necessitates special care.
-A hardware store or your local home center is a good place to look for self-adhesive, non-slip traction treads that you can easily install yourself to the stairs of your deck.
+A hardware store or your local home center is a good place to look for self-adhesive, non-slip traction treads that you can easily install yourself on the stairs of your deck.
+You can find it in precut sections or tape that you can cut to length.
+Choose a product that's designed for outdoor use, so it can hold up to extreme temperatures and weather elements.
 A nasty fall may be easily prevented by applying two or three strips of the peel-and-stick product parallel to the leading edge of each stair tread.

 For larger surfaces like the deck flooring, there is an anti-slip coating that you can apply to the wood.
 This substance has an acrylic-based formula that allows surface water evaporation while impeding the damaging effects of moisture penetration into the wooden surface.
 The coating dries in three to five hours between coats and your deck is ready for next-day use.
 The sealant may be safely applied over paint and stain to form a safe, slip-free base to help guard against adverse winter weather conditions.
 Make sure you clean the deck well before applying the sealant.